 - Severe fractures

 - Soft tissue injuries

 Can a Biker be Liable for a Car-Bicycle Accident?

 Yes, a biker can be liable for a car-bicycle collision.
 Since bicycles are considered vehicles, they are subject to the same traffic laws as cars.
-Liability for a car-bicycle collision is determined by figuring out who had the right-of-way.
-Since laws regarding stop signs, stop lights, safe following distance, and other rules of the road apply to both vehicles, either the car or the bike may be found at fault for the accident.
+Liability for a car-bicycle collision is determined by determining who had the right-of-way.
+Since laws regarding stop signs, stop lights, safe following distance, and other road rules apply to both vehicles, the car or the bike may be found at fault for the accident.

 Bicycle Laws in Texas

 Cyclists are subject to the same laws as the operators of other vehicles in Texas.
 This includes requirements to stop at stop lights and stop signs, yield right-of-way when required, and follow all other applicable laws.
 The exception is when the law specifies that it applies to motor vehicles.